SomeshKb/ngx-chatbox/README.md

 ## Installation

-To use ngx-datatable in your project install it via [npm](https://www.npmjs.com/package/@swimlane/ngx-datatable):
+To use ngx-chatbox in your project install it via [npm](https://www.npmjs.com/package/ngx-chatbox):

 ```bash
 npm i ngx-chatbox